 The Elizabethan period saw a return to agriculture and sheep were raised for the prospering wool industry.
 The 18th century saw other trades taking centre stage, such as leather tanning and the rise of the first breweries, built to cater for the thirsty, visiting tradesmen.

 Burford became an important trading place for buyers and sellers alike, but were dealt a huge blow in the 19th century when a proposed Victorian railway through the town was diverted and built near the town of Charlbury.
 For a while Burford suffered a dip in trading activity, but with the rise of production of the motor in the 20th century, this was to be short-lived.

 Today Burford attracts visitors from all over the world, who come to look at the old stone and Tudor and Georgian fronted houses and the iconic medieval bridge.
 Burford is often referred to as the ‘Gateway to the Cotswolds’, and still celebrates many old traditions based on events of the past.
 There’s the Leveller’s day, which features a reconstruction commemorating the tragic end to the martyrs in the English Civil War, and an annual festival that includes the Cotswold Heritage day, with craft and food stalls, dancing and music throughout the town.

-If you're looking for somewhere to rest your head after exploring the beautiful town of Burford, we have a range of self-catering cottages in and around the area that are perfect for a relaxing getaway.
+If you’re looking for somewhere to rest your head after exploring this beautiful town, we have a range of Burford self-catering cottages in and around the area that are perfect for a relaxing getaway.